September 20, 1996,

 The forward made five appearances during his second season with the Hornets.

-Prior to the start of 2018/19, Sinclair signed for League 1 outfit Sunderland on a season-long loan.
+Prior to the start of 2018/19, Sinclair signed for League 1 outfit Sunderland, scoring twice in 19 games before returning to Vicarage Road in January 2019.

 2012 - 2016